alygb/Ali-demo/README.md

 # Ali-demo
-This is y first github Repositiry
+This is my first github Repositiry
+Authoe - Waqas Ali